codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 * `argo-cd.fullnameOverride=codefresh-argo-cd` is mandatory to avoid conflicts at the cluster-level for resources in both the Community Argo CD and GitOps Runtime's Argo CD.
 * `argo-rollouts.fullnameOverride=codefresh-argo-rollouts` is mandatory when you have Argo Rollouts in your cluster to avoid conflicts.
 * `argo-cd.configs.cm.application.resourceTrackingMethod=annotation` is mandatory to avoid conflicts when tracking resources with the same application names or when tracking the same resource in both the Community Argo CD and GitOps Runtime's Argo CD.

 ## Remove Rollouts controller deployment
-(NIMA: need to confirm again if it is correct to do this after all the install steps.
-Seem to remember that the reason I moved it to core install is because Ilia said.
-Francisco, can you confirm this?)
 If you have Argo Rollouts also installed with Community Argo CD, _after_ confirming successful installation, remove the duplicate Argo Rollouts controller deployment to avoid having two controllers in the cluster.

 {{site.data.callout.callout_warning}}
 **IMPORTANT**